-Required Core Course offerings (totaling 36 required credit hours) are designed to prepare Doctors of Behavioral Health to successfully lead cultural change in healthcare according to CJ Peek's (2009) "Three World View," while addressing the Institute for Healthcare Improvement's Triple Aim, and Bodenheimer & Sinksy's (2014) Fourth Aim, improving the work life of clinicians and staff.
+Required Course offerings are designed to prepare Doctors of Behavioral Health to successfully lead cultural change in healthcare according to CJ Peek's (2009) "Three World View," while addressing the Institute for Healthcare Improvement's Triple Aim, and Bodenheimer & Sinksy's (2014) Fourth Aim, improving the work life of clinicians and staff.
 Our unique blend of courses reflect the DBH Program's three pillars: Medical Literacy, Integrated Behavioral Health Interventions, and Entrepreneurship.

-All students complete nine (9) credit hours in Culminating Project, an applied integrated care project demonstrating innovation in the field and ability to respond creatively and competently to the needs of rapidly-evolving patient population and healthcare environments.
+All students complete a Culminating Project, an applied integrated care project demonstrating innovation in the field and ability to respond creatively and competently to the needs of rapidly-evolving patient population and healthcare environments.